triptych/Godot-Grid-Movement/README.md

 * Tie z-level/draw order to y position so that objects with a height greater than the tile size will appear above or below tiles/other objects properly.
-* Create objects that will "activate" when the AdjacentTile cursor is hovering over them
+* Create objects that will "activate" when the AdjacentTile cursor is hovering over them and an "interact" input is pressed.
-* Compensate for the remainder when TILE_SIZE is not divisible by STEP_DISTANCE
+* Compensate for the remainder when TILE_SIZE is not divisible by STEP_DISTANCE.